alanensastegui/subsights-marketing-site/DEMO_SYSTEM.md

 The system is designed for Netlify with:

-- Edge functions for server-side proxy
 - Security headers via `netlify.toml`
 - Automatic HTTPS redirects
-- CDN caching for widget files

 ## Performance

 - Widget loads asynchronously (no blocking)
 - Proxy responses cached for repeated visits
 - Iframe probes cached for 5 minutes
-- Default demo renders instantly
+- Default demo renders instantly with integrated widget
+- Performance monitoring with configurable thresholds

 ## Best Practices

 1. Test new targets in all three modes before sharing
 2. Use `force-default` for sites with known restrictions
-3. Monitor admin interface for failure patterns
+3. Monitor admin interface for failure patterns and performance issues
 4. Update timeouts based on target site performance
 5. Keep demo target list focused on active prospects
+6. Review analytics dashboard regularly for optimization opportunities

 ## Troubleshooting

 ### Demo Won't Load
-1. Check admin interface for recent errors
+1. Check admin interface for recent errors and performance metrics
 2. Try forcing different modes: `?force=iframe` or `?force=default`
 3. Verify target URL is accessible
 4. Check browser network tab for failed requests

 ### Widget Not Appearing
-1. Proxy mode: Check HTML injection in browser source
+1. **Proxy mode**: Check HTML injection in browser source
-2. Iframe mode: Widget overlay should appear in demo shell
+2. **Iframe mode**: Widget overlay should appear in demo shell
-3. Default mode: Widget built into branded page
+3. **Default mode**: Widget is now integrated into the branded page

 ### Performance Issues
 1. Reduce `maxHtmlBytes` for large sites
 2. Lower `timeoutMs` for slow sites
 3. Use `allowIframe: false` to skip probe delay
+4. Monitor admin dashboard for performance trends

+### Analytics Issues
+1. Check browser console for analytics errors
+2. Verify localStorage is available and not full
+3. Check admin interface for event statistics
+4. Clear analytics data if needed via admin interface

 ## Security Considerations